Exercise 29: What If

-In this extra credit, try to guess what you think the if-statement is and what it does.
-Try to answer these questions in your own words before moving onto the next exercise:
+In this Study Drill, try to guess what you think the if-statement is and what it does.
+Try to answer these questions in your own words before moving on to the next exercise:

 - What do you think the if does to the code under it?